jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ## Jamulus packages

-Although we don't provide official packages, you might find Jamulus in the package manager of your distro.
+Although we don't provide official packages for every Linux distribution, you might find Jamulus in the package manager of your distro.
 Have a look at this table:

 [![Packaging status](https://repology.org/badge/vertical-allrepos/jamulus.svg)](https://repology.org/project/jamulus/versions)

 There is also list of unofficial [packages for different distributions here](https://github.com/corrados/jamulus/issues/223).

+### Debian and Ubuntu amd64

+If you're on **Debian** or **Ubuntu** (only amd64), you may try the compiled deb packages from GitHub Actions.

+1. Download the deb file from the [Jamulus GitHub release](https://github.com/corrados/jamulus/releases/tag/latest) page
+1. Update apt: `sudo apt-get update`
+1. Install the package: `sudo dpkg -i <Jamulus-deb-file-name>.deb`

+**Note:** The generated deb files will install Jamulus with a lower case "j".
+You can therefore start it in terminal by typing `jamulus`.

-If you don't find it in your package manager, you need to compile Jamulus from source.
+If you can't use one of these options, you need to compile Jamulus from source.
 That's quite easy:

 ## Get Jamulus sources